Mickey van der Hart: Go Ahead Eagles (loan)

 On 9 June 2014, it was announced that Van der Hart would serve a season-long loan spell with Go Ahead Eagles in Deventer, joining the likes of Nick de Bondt and Sven Nieuwpoort who had transferred to the club from Ajax during the same transfer window as well.

 PEC Zwolle

 On 14 August 2015, it was announced that Van der Hart had been sold to Eredivisie side Zwolle.
-He signed a one year-deal with the club, an extension option included.
+He signed a one-year deal with the club, an extension option included.

 Lech Poznań

 On 21 May 2019, Van der Hart signed a three-year contract with Polish side Lech Poznań.
 He made his debut on 20 July 2019 against defending champions Piast Gliwice.

 Emmen

 On 24 August 2022, Van der Hart joined Emmen on a one-year contract.

+Heerenveen

+On 24 August 2023, Van der Hart signed a two-year contract with Heerenveen.

 International career

 Van der Hart represented Netherlands U-18 and Netherlands U-19.
 On 11 November 2011, he made his debut for Netherlands U-18 in a friendly encounter against Romania U-18.
 On 7 September 2012, he made his debut for the under-19 team in a friendly match against Greece U-19.
 He was selected by head coach Wim van Zwam to participate in the 2013 UEFA European Under-19 Football Championship in Lithuania.
 He played in all the group matches, of which one was won, and two were lost, failing to advance past the group stage.
 On 2 August 2013, head coach of the Netherlands U-21 team Albert Stuivenberg selected Van der Hart for the 32-man provisional squad, ahead of the 2013 UEFA European Under-21 Football Championship.
 On 9 August 2013, however, it was announced that Van der Hart had not made the final 22-man squad selection for the tournament.